Skip to content

 Field Mapping Best Practices

-• Map bi-directionally for fields updated by both teams
+• Map bidirectionally — For fields updated by both teams

-Sync Frequency and API Management
+How Should You Manage Sync Frequency and API Limits?

 Both HubSpot and Salesforce impose API call limits.
 Poor architecture can result in sync failures.